atapas/ng-auto-complete/README.md

 # ng-auto-complete

 ## Introduction
-UI Component built using Angular to Perform Autocomplete(Single and Multi-Select) The Source Code is inspired from the blog written here, with few improvements on top of it: http://4dev.tech/2016/03/tutorial-creating-an-angular2-autocomplete/
+`ng-auto-complete` is the UI Component built using Angular to Perform Auto complete(Single and Multi-Select) operation.
+The Source Code is inspired from the blog written here, with few improvements on top of it: http://4dev.tech/2016/03/tutorial-creating-an-angular2-autocomplete/

 ## About